-Our principal business objective is to maximize shareholder value.
+Our principal business objective is to maximize stockholder value.
 At the end of 2019, we made the strategic decision to cease taking working interest positions on our mineral and leasehold acreage.
-Our focus since then has been on growth through mineral acquisitions and by developing our significant mineral acreage inventory in our core areas.
-We believe this is the best path to provide our shareholders the greatest risk-weighted returns on their investment.
+Our focus since then has been on growth through mineral acquisitions and by developing our significant mineral acreage inventory in our core focus areas under high quality operators.
+We believe this is the best path to provide our stockholders the greatest risk-weighted returns on their investment.
 We intend to accomplish this objective by executing the following corporate strategies:

 - Actively Manage Mineral and Leasehold Assets as a Portfolio to Maximize Value.
-We plan to manage our mineral and leasehold assets through the following: - o Increasing our mineral fee holdings by acquiring mineral acreage in the core areas of natural gas and oil resource plays with substantial undeveloped opportunities that meet or exceed our minimum return threshold; - o Utilizing in-house geology and engineering expertise as a competitive advantage; - o Proactively leasing our unleased mineral holdings; and - O High-grading our asset base by: (a) selectively divesting non-core minerals when anticipated sales price exceeds our projected total value, (b) optimizing our leasehold and working interest positions through strategic sales and farmouts of such assets, and (c) redeploying proceeds from sales into our core areas. - Maintain a Stable and Well Capitalized Balance Sheet.
-We plan to maintain a strong financial position through the following: - o Maintaining a conservative amount of debt outstanding to ensure our ability to successfully operate in all business and commodity environments; and - Hedging our future natural gas and oil prices to manage commodity price risk and protect our cash flow.
+We plan to manage our mineral and • leasehold assets through the following: - Increasing our mineral fee holdings by acquiring mineral acreage in our core focus areas of natural gas and oil resource 0 plays with substantial undeveloped opportunities that meet or exceed our minimum return threshold; - Utilizing in-house geology and engineering expertise as a competitive advantage; 0 - Proactively leasing or monetizing our unleased mineral holdings; and 0 - High-grading our asset base by: (a) selectively divesting non-core minerals when the anticipated sales price exceeds our 0 projected total value, (b) optimizing our leasehold and working interest positions through strategic sales and farmouts of such assets, and (c) redeploying proceeds from sales into our core focus areas. - Maintain a Stable and Well Capitalized Balance Sheet.
+We plan to maintain a strong financial position through the following: - Maintaining a conservative amount of debt outstanding with ample liquidity to ensure our ability to successfully operate 0 in all business and commodity environments; and - Hedging a portion of our future natural gas and oil prices to manage commodity price risk and protect our cash flow.
+0